Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Introduction

 For an arbitrary Dyck partition $\bfP=\{D_1,D_2,\ldots,D_k\}$ we can consider the morphism $f_\bfP=f_{D_1}\circ f_{D_2}\circ \ldots \circ f_{D_k}$.
 Unfortunately, this morphism is not well defined: different orders of the elements in $\bfP$ (i.e. different orders for the composition of the morphisms $f_{D_i}$) may lead to different morphisms.

 A crucial technical point is to define a partial order $\succ$ on the set of Dyck partitions.
 We then show that the morphism $f_\bfP$ is well defined, up to a scalar and up to smaller morphisms in the partial order $\succ$.
-As a corollary, we conclude that, after fixing arbitrarily for any Dyck partition an order of its strips (with the sole condition that the order must be admissible, see Definition \ref{admissible}), the set $\{f_\bfP\}$ gives us a basis of the morphisms between singular Soergel bimodules.
-In particular, by evaluating these morphisms on the unity of the cohomology ring, we also get bases of the (equivariant) intersection cohomology of Schubert varieties.
+As a corollary we conclude that, after fixing for any Dyck partition an order of its strips arbitrarily (with the sole condition that the order must be admissible, see \Cref{admissible}), the set $\{f_\bfP\}$ gives us a basis of the morphisms between singular Soergel bimodules.
+Moreover, the basis we obtain is cellular and this makes the Grassmannian Soergel bimodules a strictly object-adapted cellular category in the sense of \cite[Definition 2.4]{ELa}.
+By evaluating these morphisms on the unit of the cohomology ring, we also get bases of the (equivariant) intersection cohomology of Schubert varieties.

-Unfortunately, the basis we obtain is highly not canonical and there does not seem to exist any canonical or distinguished way of choosing the orders of the strips in the Dyck partitions!
+As it turns out, the basis we obtain is highly not canonical and there does not seem to exist any canonical or distinguished way of choosing the orders of the strips in the Dyck partitions!
 Only in very simple cases, e.g. when the corresponding tableau has only two rows, we do get a canonical answer.

-This paper consists of two largely independent parts, where the seconf part (\S \ref{Grass}) contains the study of Grassmannian Soergel bimodules and the results discussed above.
-In the first part (\S \ref{chap1}) we collect instead some preparatory results regarding arbitrary singular Soergel bimodules.
-More precisely, we generalize some results from \cite{EW1} regarding the invariant forms on Bott-Samelson bimodules to generalized Bott-Samelson bimodules.
-We then relate these invariant forms with the diagrammatic description of the category: for example, we show that the adjoint of a morphism can be obtained by flipping the corresponding diagram.
+In \Cref{DegreeTwoMorphisms,RQexplicit}, we build on the theory of singular Rouquier complexes and we assume some familiarity with the results in \cite{Pat4} where singular Rouquier complexes are studied in some detail.
+Unfortunately, in this paper we have to limit ourselves to deal with rational coefficients since singular Rouquier complexes are not yet developed over the integers, not even in the Grassmannian case.
+We believe, however, that most of our methods can be directly extended and that the bases we describe are also bases of the intersection cohomology with integral coefficients.